 The Department of Government and Justice Studies would like to assist its students financially whenever possible.
 To this end, the Department offers a number of competitive and need-based scholarships which are available for both undergraduate and graduate students.
 A brief description of each is provided below.

-Also keep in mind that ASU has its own scholarship and financial aid information available, and they provide you with numerous ways of finding out about even more scholarships from around the country that you may be eligible for.
+Also keep in mind that Appalachian has its own scholarship and financial aid information available, and they provide you with numerous ways of finding out about even more scholarships from around the country that you may be eligible for.

 This scholarship is awarded to a rising junior or senior political science major each spring semester.
-Criteria include a 3.5 GPA, at least nine hours of political science coursework completed, demonstrated financial need, and being actively involved in a variety of student activities.
-The award is named after one of the most outstanding teachers in the history of ASU who served in the department for over 25 years.
-To apply for the scholarship, you will need to complete an application form for the scholarship and submit a resumé and a brief essay of approximately 300 words identifying your scholarly interest; career goals; service activities; and financial need.
+Criteria include a 3.5 GPA, at least nine hours of political science coursework completed, demonstrated financial need and being actively involved in a variety of student activities.
+The award is named after one of the most outstanding teachers in the history of Appalachian who served in the department for over 25 years.
+To apply for the scholarship, you will need to complete an application form for the scholarship and submit a resumé and a brief essay of approximately 300 words identifying your scholarly interest; career goals; service activities and financial need.
 Approximate award amount $2,500.

-Andy Nobles Scholarship in Criminal Justice
+Andy Nobles Memorial Scholarship for Criminal Justice

 This scholarship is awarded to an entering freshman from Mecklenburg County in financial need who intends to major in criminal justice.
-Selection occurs from the pool of applicants for various freshman level scholarships available through the University Admissions Office during the spring semester.
-Applicants must demonstrate a verifiable need for financial support (FAFSA required) and must be full-time students.The award is named after an ASU criminal justice alumnus who was killed in the line of duty as a Charlotte Police Officer.
+Selection occurs from the pool of applicants for various freshman level scholarships available through the University Admissions office during the spring semester.
+Applicants must demonstrate a verifiable need for financial support (FAFSA required) and must be full-time students.The award is named after an Appalachian criminal justice alumnus who was killed in the line of duty as a Charlotte Police Officer.
 Approximate award amount $2,500.

 Anonymous Endowed Scholarship for Criminal Justice